BrettDrawsStuff/Nanoid2.0/README.md

 After each conversation, Nanoid automatically updates `/memory.txt` with facts it wants to remember about you across sessions.
 You can read and edit this file at any time.

 ### Sprites
 Swap out any BMP file on the SD card to change Nanoid's appearance.
 The sprite resolution is 466×466 for face sprites.
-Walk and jump frames can be any size — they're centered on the display.
+Walk and jump frames cropped to 145×383 for increased frame loading speed — they're centered on the display.

 ### Sounds
 Replace any WAV file in `/snd/` to change Nanoid's sounds.
 Add up to 10 talk sounds (`talk1.wav`–`talk10.wav`) for variety during AI responses — Nanoid picks one at random each time.